Skip to main content

 --zsh-completions install zsh completions for tartex

-Note: If the source dir of your LaTeX project already contains the .fls file previously generated by, say latex -record or latexmk, then tartex will directly use that file to determine which input files to include in the tarball.
-Otherwise, tartex will recompile your project using latexmk in a temp dir and use the .fls file generated there.
+Note: If the main input file specified on the cmdline has an extension '.fls', previously generated by, say latex -record or latexmk, then tartex will directly use that to determine which input files to include in the tarball.
+Otherwise, tartex will recompile your project using latexmk in a temporary dir and use the .fls file generated there to determine necessary dependencies.
 To be precise, recompilation will invoke:

 latexmk -f -<texmode> -cd -outdir=<tmpdir> -interaction=nonstopmode filename